Your book blurb must be well-written to get a reader’s attention. Your blurb will be an important part of your marketing.

 - London.
 The near future.
 Aliens have invaded Earth and colonised Europe.
 Major William Cage is a PR expert for the US Army, which is working with the British to prevent the invaders from crossing the English Channel.
 Battle after battle is lost until an unexpected victory gives humanity hope.

-- But the enemy is invincible.
-A planned push into Europe fails and Cage finds himself in a war he has no way to fight, and he is killed.
+- A planned push into Europe fails.
+Cage finds himself in a war he has no way to fight and he is killed.
 However, he wakes up, rebooted back a day every time he dies.

 - He lives through hellish day after day, until he finds another soldier, Sergeant Rita Vrataski, who understands what he can do to fight the enemy.
 Cage and Vrataski have to take the fight to the aliens, learning more after each repeated encounter.

-- If they succeed, they will destroy the enemy, and save Earth.
+- If they succeed, they will save Earth.

 - This thrilling action-packed science fiction war story will show you how heroes are made and wars can be won.
 Against the odds.